-The courses impart fundamental knowledge in biology, mathematics, physics and general chemistry.
+The courses impart fundamental knowledge in biology, general chemistry, mathematics and physics.
 These compulsory core subjects are the same for all biology students.

 2nd Year Advanced Level:

 If you choose the Major in Molecular Biology, you will attend, among others, courses in biochemistry, developmental biology, genetics, human physiology, immunology, molecular microbiology, neurobiology, structural biology and physics of life.
 As of autumn 2023, you will also attend the new practical course “Experimental Molecular Biology”.
 With the Biozentrum Research Summer program, we also offer the unique opportunity to actively immerse yourself into research already in your second year of study and participate in a research group at the Biozentrum for seven to nine weeks.

 3rd Year Advanced Level:

 The third year of studies is highly practice-oriented.
 For a Bachelor of Science in Biology with a Major in Molecular Biology you will attend three six-week, all-day block courses including both theoretical and practical aspects and as of 2025 work for eight weeks on your final thesis.
 The block courses you will attend are “Structural Biology and Biophysics”, “Microbiology and Immunology” and “Cell Biology and Neurobiology”.